 On this page:

-John recently retired from legal practice which included 5 years as a partner of an Australian firm and 26 years as a partner at Linklaters with various board and management responsibilities in London and New York.
-He is a Director and Finance Committee member of London First and a Governor and Finance Committee member at The Study preparatory school for girls in Wimbledon.
+John retired from legal practice in April 2016 after 5 years as a partner of an Australian firm and 26 years as a partner at Linklaters with various board and management responsibilities in London and New York.
+He is a Director and Finance Committee member of London First and Chairman of Governors at The Study preparatory school for girls in Wimbledon.
 John joined as a Trustee of Asthma UK in June 2015 and is a member of the Remuneration and Nominations Committees.
 John also holds various consulting roles for established as well as start-up ventures.

 George became a Trustee in June 2015 and brings 30 years of entrepreneurial and financial expertise.
 He is a Managing Director of HarbourVest Partners, a global private equity investment management company, having founded their London office in 1990.
 He is also a former Director and Chairman of Invest Europe.
 George is a Trustee of The Watts Gallery and The Anson Charitable Trust.
 He sits on the Finance and Audit Committee.

 Jim became a trustee in March 2017 to help Asthma UK maximise the benefit of its use of digital technology.
-He is the CEO and co-founder of Manifesto, an award winning digital agency specialising in Agile consultancy, technology, content and strategic user experience design.
-Jim set up the London based business in 2011, designing digital services and products around the needs of users, working predominantly with charities and third sector organisations.
-Jim has worked in digital or digital content for the last fifteen years, including roles with Cancer Research UK and Barclays.
+He is the CEO and co-founder of Manifesto, an award-winning top-100 digital agency and consultancy.
+Jim set up the London based business in 2011, designing digital services and products around the needs of users, working predominantly across the health, housing, travel and charity sectors.
+Jim has worked in digital for over fifteen years, he presents the podcast Alexa Stop!, which discusses the impact of technology on our lives.

 Jean-Francois became a Trustee in March 2017 and brings over 20 years’ experience in Retailing, both online and offline, in senior leadership positions with large UK and global organisations, including at UK Board level.
 His expertise spans from buying, supply chain, marketing, merchandising and, in the past 8 years, digital and technology at Amazon.
 He has led large commercial divisions and has launched in 2016 AmazonFresh, a new online grocery service in the UK.
 He is currently working on developing Amazon new “Business to Business” initiative across Europe.

-Kate is the Chair of our Remuneration Committee and became a trustee in 2013.
+Kate is the Chair of our Remuneration Committee, and became a trustee in 2012.
 She has a background in marketing, having worked at Mars Confectionery and Kraft Foods.
 She is keen to use her commercial experience to support and grow Asthma UK’s fundraising.

 Professor Ian Hall